Jennifer Bogdan, P.Ag., CCA

 The life cycle of the pea leaf weevil takes approximately nine to 11 weeks for completion.
 Only one generation per year is produced under Saskatchewan conditions.

 Adult weevils overwinter in perennial legume fields, such as alfalfa, as well as in leaf litter habitats (shelterbelts and ditches) near these legume crops.
 Starting in late April or early May, adults emerge and begin feeding on any early-growing legume species, such as alfalfa, clover, and vetch.
-When temperatures are over 12°(, weevils take flight in search of pea or faba bean fields.
-Once a host field is found, further movement into the field is achieved by walking due to the flight muscles breaking down in order for reproductive material to be produced.
+When temperatures are over 12°, weevils take flight in search of pea or faba bean fields.
+Once a host field is found, further movement within the field is achieved by walking, as the flight muscles break down to produce reproductive material.
 Adults feed, mate, and then egg-laying begins within a week.

 Eggs are scattered on the soil surface near host plants as females for age for food.
 Female pea leaf weevils are very fertile-it is estimated that, on average, a single female will lay at least 1,000 to 1,500 eggs in her lifetime under field conditions.
 Egg-laying occurs throughout the summer, though most eggs are deposited primarily in May and June, with peak egg-laying occurring two to three weeks after arrival into the field.
 Eggs hatch in 18 to 20 days, depending on temperature and humidity.

-New generation adults emerge by late July to early August, feeding on remaining green tissue of their host plants.
+New-generation adults emerge in late July to early August, feeding on the remaining green tissue of their host plants.
 Once plants start to senescence, pea leaf weevils will fly or walk to greener annual or perennial legumes to feed before overwintering in late fall.
-Feeding damage to these secondary host plants at this time is unlikely to be a concern, due to larger amounts of leaf material present.
+Feeding damage to these secondary host plants at this time is unlikely to be a concern, given the greater amount of leaf material present.
 New generation adults are reproductively immature and remain in that state until they begin to feed on pea or faba bean foliage the following spring.

 Scouting

 Adult pea leaf weevils are difficult to scout for because they fall to the ground and ‘play dead’ when approached.
 Their brown colour makes them hard to see against the soil.
-Monitoring for pea leaf weevil involves assessing feeding damage in order to estimate the population density, rather than counting the adults themselves.
+Monitoring for pea leaf weevil involves assessing feeding damage to estimate population density, rather than counting adults.

 When: Assess plants for leaf feeding from emergence until the sixth node stage, paying particular attention to the clam leaf (the newest leaf pair at the top of the plant that is still folded together, like a clam).
 Notching on the clam leaves indicates that weevils are still ac tively feeding in the crop (Figure 7).
-Typically, the last week of May to the first week of June is ideal timing for assessment, as this is when both foliar damage and weevil migration into pea and faba bean crops are the greatest.
+Typically, the last week of May to the first week of June is an ideal time for assessment, as this is when both foliar damage and weevil migration into pea and faba bean crops are at their greatest.

 The first location sampled should be at least 10 m from the field entrance to avoid areas of poor crop growth due to compacted soils.
-Sampling locations should be 25 m apart from each other.
-At each sampling location, select 10 random plants and look for the presence or absence of notches on the clam leaves.
+Sampling locations should be 25 m apart.
+At each sampling location, select 10 random plants and look for the presence or absence of notches on the leaves.
 Other useful information to record is crop growth stage (nodes), number of notches on each node, seeding date, and crop variety.

 Scouting for Adults: In the spring, adult pea leaf weevils can be found walking from plant to plant during the warm hours of the day, from late morning to mid-afternoon.
 Sit still and quietly in the field until the weevils resume their activities.
 Starting in late July to early August, newly emerged adults can be found, although with more difficulty, in the dense crop canopies.

-A sweep net can be used to help capture adult weevils in larger plant canopies such as ditches (overwintered adults) or perennial legumes (overwintered and new generation adults).
+A sweep net can be used to capture adult weevils in larger plant canopies, such as ditches (overwintered adults) or perennial legumes (overwintered and new-generation adults).
 Pea and faba bean seed lings are generally too short to get an accurate catch of adult weevils.
 It should be noted that the economic threshold used in Western Canada is based on damage to the clam leaf, and not on adult weevils per sweep.

 Economic Threshold

-For peas, the economic threshold has been reached when 30 per cent of the plants have notches on the clam leaf.
+For peas, the economic threshold is reached when 30% of plants have notches on the clam leaf.
 That is, three out of 10 (or six out of 20) seedlings have clam leaf damaged, averaged across all sampling locations.

 After the sixth node stage, the crop is less prone to severe defoliation.
 In addition, female weevils would have already laid enough eggs to create a large larval population capable of inflicting damage to the nodules.
-Spraying a foliar insecticide at this time is not economical, as eggs and larvae will not be killed, and there is a negative impact on beneficial insects such as small predatory beetles that actually feed on pea leaf weevil eggs, as well as other beneficials working to keep other potential insect pests in check.
+Spraying a foliar insecticide at this time is not economical, as eggs and larvae will not be killed, and it negatively impacts beneficial insects such as small predatory beetles that feed on pea leaf weevil eggs, as well as other beneficials working to keep other potential insect pests in check.

-Currently, there is no economic threshold established for pea leaf weevil in faba beans.
-Research is being conducted to further understand the impact of pea leaf weevil in this crop.
+Currently, no economic threshold has been established for pea leaf weevil in faba beans.
+Research is being conducted to further understand the impact of pea leaf weevil on this crop.

 Management